Source code for grunnur.functions

 """

-This module contains :py:class:`~grunnur.Module` factories
+:py:class:`~grunnur.Module` factories

 which are used to compensate for the lack of complex number operations in OpenCL,